ujwalkumar1995/VoyagAR/README.md

 #### CameraDisplayView

-* This class helps us to open OverlayDisplayView draws the augmented reality overlay over the camera preview. the back facing camera's preview.
+* This class helps us to open the back facing camera's preview.

 #### OverlayDisaplyView